all-out/guides/_guides/rent.md

 Pledges will be used to offset the rent amount for everyone - by paying more, you are allowing other people who may not be able to make as much ISK as you to pay less.
 The rent equation becomes (**All-Out Operating Expenses** *minus* **Total Pledges**) *divided by* **Number of Renters**.

-Example: Rent would have been be 60m.
+**Example**: Rent would have been be 60m.
 Joe pledges 100m.
 The rent is now 56m.
 Every non-pledger pays 56m, and Joe pays 156m.

+Contact a director to let them know what amount you would like to pledge.

 ## Mail Pasta